 22 Best & Worst Probiotic Foods

-By now you’ve probably heard of probiotics—the good bacteria that plays an essential role in everything from mood to weight maintenance.
+By now you've probably heard of probiotics—the good bacteria that plays an essential role in everything from mood to weight maintenance.
 And how could you not?!
-It seems they’re everywhere lately—and not just in the Greek yogurt aisle.
+It seems they're everywhere lately—and not just in the Greek yogurt aisle and fermented foods.
 Lab-grown strains of probiotics are popping up in things like super-sweet ice cream and juice with added sugar.
-These products are perfect examples of science gone wrong, and frankly, it’s a bit ironic.
+These products are perfect examples of science gone wrong, and frankly, it's a bit ironic.

 Multiple studies have found that diets rich in sugary products are associated with a high ratio of bad bacteria to good bacteria in the gut.
 This can result in health issues like weight gain and even premature mental decline.
 Experts believe the problem stems from sugar being the primary source of fuel for the fungi and yeast that can conquer and kill beneficial probiotics.

-That said, it’s important to choose your sources of probiotics carefully to ensure you get the most bang for your buck.
-To help you fill your grocery cart with the right selections, we’ve identified the best and the worst of the lot; consider this your official Eat This, Not That! guide to probiotic products.
+That said, it's important to choose your sources of probiotics carefully to ensure you get the most bang for your buck when it comes to fermented foods.
+To help you fill your grocery cart with the right selections, we've identified the best and the worst of the lot; consider this your official Eat This, Not That! guide to probiotic products.
 In need of even more health food shopping tips?
-Don’t miss these 50 Best Supermarket Shopping Tips Ever.
+Don't miss these 50 Best Supermarket Shopping Tips Ever.

 This might be a great replacement for sugar in your morning tea or coffee, but it doesn't make much sense to us that they're pairing belly beneficial bacteria with the food source for the bad, waist-widening bacteria.
 It's like drinking coffee while popping a sleeping pill—what's the point?

 Dried fruit certainly sounds like a great idea—it's got the word "fruit" in it!—but it's also on our list of 25 "Healthy" Habits That Can Make You Gain Weight.
 That's because dried fruits are easier to overeat that their whole counterparts.
 Plus, they come with less of that tummy-filling water that helps keep you satiated as you munch.
-There are far better ways to sneak in some probiotics.
+There are far better ways to sneak in some probiotics using fermented foods.